-What Is the G7 and How Can It Help Us Fight Famine?
+What Is the G7 and How Can It Help Solve the Global Hunger Crisis?

 What Is the G7?

 G7 stands for “Group of Seven” and is an annual summit that convenes leaders from the world’s seven wealthiest countries: Canada, France, Germany, Italy, Japan, the United Kingdom and the United States.
-The leaders of four non-G7 member countries — India, Australia, South Africa and South Korea — have also been invited as special attendees.
+The European Union will participate in all discussions as a guest, represented by the President of the European Council and the President of the European Commission.

-Political leaders from the G7 member states have met annually since 1975 to discuss and negotiate policy on the world stage.
-The 2021 meeting will be hosted by the United Kingdom in Cornwall and begins this Friday, June 11.
+Political leaders from the G7 member states have met since 1975 to discuss and negotiate policy on the world stage.
+The 2022 meeting will be hosted by Germany in the Bavarian Alps and begins Sunday, June 26th.